trailblazer/trailblazer.github.io/gems/representable/3.0/xml.md

 # Representable XML

-If you enjoy the pleasure of working with XML, Representable can help you.
+If you're enjoying the pleasure of working with XML, Representable can help you.
 It does render and parse XML, too, with an almost identical declarative API.

     require "representable/xml"